Video Game Reviews FAQ

 We take video game reviews more seriously than the rest of our content because we don’t take the rest seriously.
 Our reviews aren’t for any other reason besides we enjoy creating and giving our take on video games.

 We currently have 2 reviewers, Russell Collom & Mitchell Booth.

 How do you decide on what to review?

 We are picking games we want and like to play, you’ll likely never see Russell review a MMORPG or FPS game as you’ll probably never see Mitch review a JRPG.
-We also both don’t play sport games.
+We also both don’t play sport games often.

 Why are the review scores so high?